jarirantala/humidor/README.md

 https://www.raspberrypi.org/products/raspberry-pi-3-model-b/

 Usage: run the python3 script in raspberrypi-folder in your raspberry to collect sensor data.
+Preferably with "nohup python3 async_pub.py &" or as a service.

 ### AWS cloud service